Institut für Linguistik

 Das Institut für Linguistik betreut die Studiengänge BA- und MA-Linguistik, und ist für die linguistische Ausbildung im BA-Germanistik und in den Lehramtsstudiengängen (Fach Deutsch) zuständig.

-We are happy to announce a talk by Ur Shlonsky (University of Geneva) in the Syntax Colloquium.
+We are happy to announce a talk by Thomas Strobel (Università Ca’ Foscari) in the Historical Linguistics Colloquium.

 Abstract: